Pathoschild/smapi-mod-dump/source/Modular Gameplay Overhaul/Modules/Taxes/README.md

 ## Compatibility

 Should be compatible with anything (including [Ferngill Revenue Service](https://www.nexusmods.com/stardewvalley/mods/7566, but please don't try using both together).

+## For Mod Authors

+C# mod authors may request the [Mod API](../../API/) to calculate the player's current taxes.
+This can be useful for authors who wish to add in-game methods of checking your taxes, as **I personally will not be doing that**.

 [🔼 Back to top](#margo--taxes-txs)